Kazik24/asm-for-mc-cpu/README.md

 Specify output file `-o FILE`
 You can use file with extensions:
-* `.bin` to produce text file with binary representation of each instruction and comments, example shown below.
+* `.bit` to produce text file with binary representation of each instruction and comments, example shown below.
 ```text
 0000: 0000 0000 0000 0000    Or r0,r0,r0
 0001: 0011 0000 1000 1111    Ex.Cldi r8,r0